Ayodhya: Early medieval period

 According to Indologist Hans T. Bakker, the only religious significance of Ayodhya in the first millennium AD was related to the Gopratara tirtha (now called Guptar Ghat), where Rama and his followers are said to have ascended to heaven by entering the waters of Sarayu.

 In the 11th century, the Gahadavala dynasty came to power in the region, and promoted Vaishnavism.
 They built several Vishnu temples in Ayodhya, five of which survived till the end of Aurangzeb's reign.
 Hans Bakker concludes that there might have been a temple at the supposed birth spot of Rama built by the Gahadavalas (see Vishnu Hari inscription).
-In subsequent years, the cult of Rama developed within Vaishnavism, with Rama being regarded as the foremost avatar of Vishnu.
+In subsequent years, the cult of Rama developed within Vaishnavism, with Rama being regarded as among the foremost avatars of Vishnu.
 Between the 13th and 18th century, Ayodhya's importance as a pilgrimage centre grew.

 In 1226 AD, Ayodhya became the capital of the province of Awadh (or "Oudh") within the Delhi sultanate.
 Muslim historians state that the area was little more than wilderness prior to this.
 Pilgrimage was tolerated, but the tax on pilgrims ensured that the temples did not receive much income.